Juan Guaido

 Juan Guaido became the federal deputy to the National Assembly of Venezuela

-After his initiative, the citizens of Caracas were summoned to a meeting that was meant to discuss the end of Maduro’s dictatorship.
+Following his initiative, Caracas citizens were called to a meeting intended to discuss ending Maduro's dictatorship.
 On January 11, the meeting transformed into a mass protest.
-Thanks to the support of the student movement lead by Rafaela Requesens and Marlon Diaz, as well as the trade union leader Jose Elias Torres, Guaido declared his plan to overthrow Maduro and called the soldiers of the National Army to attend the protest and join the side of the citizens, in name of all the values that democracy stands for.
+With support from the student movement led by Rafaela Requesens and Marlon Diaz, as well as trade union leader Jose Elias Torres, Guaido declared his plan to overthrow Maduro and called on National Army soldiers to join the protest and side with the citizens in the name of democratic values.

 Juan Guaido united Venezuela's opposition